wnmurphy/wnmurphy.github.io/_posts/2023-08-13-achieving-maximal-chatbot-versatility-w-fan-out-chain-pattern-in-langchain.md

 ```

 The net effect is that your chatbot becomes a Swiss Army knife, and you can easily rack in additional "modes" to extend it's skill set.

+In my opinion, this should be the standard pattern for any chatbot that needs to do more than one thing, or respond to more than one topic.